cugu/awesome-forensics/README.md

 ### OS X Forensics

 - [APFS Fuse](https://github.com/sgan81/apfs-fuse) - A read-only FUSE driver for the new Apple File System
-- [Disk-Arbitrator](https://github.com/aburgh/Disk-Arbitrator) - A Mac OS X forensic utility designed to help the user ensure correct forensic procedures are followed during imaging of a disk device
 - [mac_apt (macOS Artifact Parsing Tool)](https://github.com/ydkhatri/mac_apt) - Extracts forensic artifacts from disk images or live machines
 - [MacLocationsScraper](https://github.com/mac4n6/Mac-Locations-Scraper) - Dump the contents of the location database files on iOS and macOS
 - [macMRUParser](https://github.com/mac4n6/macMRU-Parser) - Python script to parse the Most Recently Used (MRU) plist files on macOS into a more human friendly format